 But, there’s one thing I don’t like about all those cute little baby plants – the boring, green plastic containers they come in!

-I discovered by sheer coincidence that a large tin can is the perfect size to set them in – so I decided to try to make them into some stylish faux cement diy flower pots.
+I discovered by sheer coincidence that a large tin can is the perfect size to set them in.
+It’s my perfect opportunity to try out a DIY plant pot from recycled materials!

 I just love how they turned out.
 This project is quick and easy – aside from the initial drying time.
-You just might want to treat your plant babies with some of these new outfits, too!;)
+You just might want to treat your plant babies with some of these new DIY flower pots, too!;)

 How to Make DIY Flower Pots out of Tin Cans

 Supplies you’ll need: